≡ Menu

 But…

-Before you commit to a Pharaoh Hound, we’ve put together some of the useful information you should know about this dog.
-So that if you’re ever given the opportunity to make one of these magnificent animals your own, you’ll know for sure if it’s going to be a good “fit” or not.
+Before committing to a Pharaoh Hound, we’ve compiled some helpful information you should know about this dog.
+So that if you’re ever allowed to make one of these magnificent animals your own, you’ll know for sure if it will be a good “fit” or not.

 So, without further ado, let’s dive right in!